-Debt ratio is a ratio that indicates the proportion of a company's debt to its total assets.
-It shows how much the company relies on debt to finance assets.
-The debt ratio gives users a quick measure of the amount of debt that the company has on its balance sheets compared to its assets.
-The higher the ratio, the greater the risk associated with the firm's operation.
-A low debt ratio indicates conservative financing with an opportunity to borrow in the future at no significant risk.
+Debt ratio is a measure of a company's debt as a percentage of its total assets.
+It shows how much the company relies on debt to finance its assets.
+The debt ratio gives users a quick measure of the amount of debt the company has on its balance sheet compared to its assets.
+The higher the ratio, the greater the risk associated with the company's operations.
+A low debt ratio indicates conservative financing with the ability to borrow in the future without significant risk.

-Debt ratio is similar to debt-to-equity ratio which shows the same proportion but in different way.
+The Debt Ratio is similar to the Debt-to-Equity Ratio, which shows the same ratio but in a different way.

 The debt ratio is calculated by dividing total liabilities (i.e. long-term and short-term liabilities) by total assets:

 Both the numerator and denominator in this calculation are always positive numbers, so the resulting ratio cannot be negative.
 It's theoretically possible for a company's debt ratio to be zero, meaning that the company has no debt and only equity or assets.
 But in practice, it's almost impossible.